| |

 Help pages:

 Swinging in the clouds from an old fashioned clothesline are the four tutorials available .
 With directions on every screen, no need to remember the instructions.
 With simple language in large type and age-friendly icons, practice in simulation offline, the older and wiser learn in a safe and comfortable space.
 Once comfortable, new users go directly online within the tutorial.
+Email, texting, video calling have become essential in reconnecting the generations.
+This space enables elders who have no notion of this electronic capability to use these amazing tools.

 More things page .
 Interests don’t change just because we add years to our lives.
 These exciting new tools and searching the web enable older adults to pursue life long learning, hobbies, and connections with family, friends, and the world around them.
+On the PC training program, there are four applications and Help pages:

 Memories: